Indigenous-Anglican Engagement in the Diocese

 - The Bird’s Nest—The parish is St. George’s Maple Ridge is growing a relationship with a neighbor down the street.
 The Bird’s Nest Society, a home for First Nations young adults from rural Saskatchewan transitioning to college and work life in the city.

-- Reconciliation Feast--St. James’ parish, has a long relationship with indigenous communities particularly Nisga’a and urban indigenous people in the Downtown Eastside.
-Organized by Pat McSherry, Kelvin Bee (Kwakwaka'wakw, Residential School Survivor) and Rev. Matthew Johnson the parish is planning a feast to honour residential school survivors and celebrating the next generation of leaders, Sept 23, 2017.
-Anglican Indigenous Bishop Mark McDonald will attend, Anglican Video is producing a celebratory documentary and a "how to" resource is planned.
+- Reconciliation Feast--St. James' Church has a long relationship with coastal Indigneous Peoples, particularly the Nisga'a The Street Outreach Initiantive has a mandate for aboriginal liason with urban indigneous Persons in the Downtown East Side.
+Organized by Pat McSherry, Kelvin Bee (Kwakwaka'wakw, Residential School Survivor, Jerry Adams (Nisga'a, Circle of Eagles), and Rev. Matthew Johnson, St. James and the Street Outreach are planning a feast to honour residential school survivors and celebrate the next generation of leaders on Saturday Sept.
+23, 2017.
+Anglican Indigenous Bishop Mark McDonald will attend, Anglican Video is producing a celebratory documentary, and a "how to" resourece is planned.

 - Archives--The diocesan and provincial archives with their comprehensive records of diocesan initiated and run residential schools have played a key role in the TRC process.
 Archivist Melanie Delva has a tireless commitment to justice for survivors and their families, she is a sought-after speaker in parishes, Anglican/Episcopalian Indigenous gatherings and professional Archival associations on racial justice and the role of archivists.

-- All Saints Mission, TRC Committee—With Métis, First Nations and settler membership this group has a supportive mutual relationship with the Mission Indian Friendship Centre.
+- All Saints Mission, TRC Committee—With Métis and settler membership, this group has a supportive mutual relationship with the Mission Indian Friendship Centre.
 They are reading the TRC calls to action and the United Nations Declarations on the Rights of Indigenous People and brainstorming together about how they will respond.

 - Native Drumming Circle--Meeting monthly on the 4th Sunday at 4pm at St. Hilda's Sechelt, the circle is facilitated by Terry Aleck and CHristine McLellan.
 Terry, a Pipe Carrier from Lytton First Nation, was raised Anglican and is a survivor of St. Geroge's Indian Residential School in Lutton, BC.
 Participants drum and sing while learning native culture through Terry's storytelling.